top of page

 You are invited to come just as you are — to sit with others, to listen, to breathe, to simply be…and to journey the way together.

-If you are interested, please connect with us for further information
+If you are interested in joining us, please connect with us so we can accommodate your visit

 • Instagram